ArtemVergazov/ArtemVergazov/README.md

 I am fond of math, programming and physics.

-For description of my particular project involvements, programming languages I use and list of main achievements go to my resume.
+For description of my particular project involvements, programming languages I use and list of main achievements go to my resume: https://github.com/ArtemVergazov/ArtemVergazov/blob/main/resume.pdf

 <!---
 ArtemVergazov/ArtemVergazov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.